Publication Date: 09/16/2025 10:00 AM CST

 • Fewer voters felt that other realities are major threats.

-• Almost one third (30%) say mainstream media is a major threat.
+• Almost one third (30%) say mainstream media is a major threat to democracy.

-• Only 12% say requiring voters to show photo ID before voting.
+• Only 12% say requiring voters to show photo ID before voting constitutes a major threat to democracy.

 The most recent data cited is from a Napolitan News Service survey of 1,000 Registered Voters conducted online by Scott Rasmussen September 13-14, 2025.
 Field work for the survey was conducted by RMG Research, Inc. and has a margin of error of +/- 3.1.